 Peter moved east to attend Harvard Law School where he, like everyone else who has moved there, fell in love with Cambridge, Massachusetts.
 At HLS in 1968 Peter spent his "extracurricular" time counseling students on their rights and options in the draft system and was "of counsel" on the winning school’s moot court competition team.
 His academic focus had turned to philosophy and he began in the graduate program at Harvard in the fall of that year.
 Peter completed his Ph.D. in 1973 having written a dissertation on "The Norm of Reciprocity" - an analysis of the meaning of that concept in sociology, law, psychology and philosophy.
 During the year he was completing his dissertation Peter was an assistant professor and taught philosophy at Wheaton College in Norton, MA.

-Peter moved to Stony Brook in the summer of 1973 and began working both in the department of philosophy and in the interdisciplinary program in the medical school that has now become the Medicine in Contemporary Society course in the Department of Preventive Medicine.
+Peter moved to Stony Brook in the summer of 1973 and began working both in the department of philosophy and in the interdisciplinary program in the medical school that has now become the Medicine in Contemporary Society course in the Department of Family, Population and Preventive Medicine.
 His classroom work in the former has been in ethics, philosophy of law, and the teaching practicum–helping philosophy graduate students hone their pedagogical skills.
 His appointment at the medical school has allowed him to teach ethics and law to students and practitioners in the health care fields represented here and, in the 1980s, to organize and chair the hospital ethics committee an consultation service on which he still serves.

 Peter came to play an active role in curricular reform at the medical school through his appointment in 2000 as Vice Dean for Academic and Faculty Affairs.
 The position allowed him to nurture and instantiate his interests in educational methodology and team development while maintaining close contact with undergraduate medical students.
-In February, 2011, Peter left the Dean’s Office and returned to the Department of Preventive Medicine as a Senior Fellow at the Center for Medical Humanities, Compassionate Care and Bioethics .
+In February, 2011, Peter left the Dean’s Office and returned to the Department of Family, Population and Preventive Medicine as a Senior Fellow at the Center for Medical Humanities, Compassionate Care and Bioethics .